AMRC-FactoryPlus/amrc-connectivity-stack/docs/dyn-deploy/reconcilation.md

 grant that principal rights to access the Device.
 Under the current Auth system, dynamic Devices will need to have their addresses preregistered in the ConfigDB, and the Reconciliation Service will need very broad rights to grant access to MQTT.
+The proposed Auth service changes would allow this to be permitted more flexibly.

 Notifying the consumer via the Rendezvous service is also straightforward.
 The problem of successfully consuming these